 - Still a work in progress

-The flagship device of Google's Smart Display line (we'll come on to the rest below) is small, cheap and essentially just a tablet stuck to speaker to help offer better sound.
-However, its proven mighty successful so far, and it aced our testing.
+Aside from the name change, the flagship of Google's Smart Display line is no different now than before; it's small, cheap and essentially just a tablet stuck to speaker to help offer better sound.
+And it has proven very successful so far, as well as acing our testing.

 The 7-inch, 1024 x 600 resolution screen is sharp enough for the all the basic tasks you'll be performing with it, such as listening to Spotify, perusing YouTube and checking the weather - and smart home control through the Home View is a cinch, even if it isn't quite as strong as the Zigbee-enabled Echo Show.

-There's no camera here, either; that sensor you can see above the screen is an ambient EQ light sensor, something that adjusts the screen‚Äôs vibrancy to match the light of the room its in.
+There's no camera here, either - the only smart display to omit a front-facing snapper.
+That sensor you can see above the screen is an ambient EQ light sensor, something that adjusts the screen‚Äôs vibrancy to match the light of the room its in.
 The sound is comparable to the Home Mini, only with more bass - you'll have to look elsewhere if you want something with sonic heft of the Google Home Max.
+Or explore the Nest Home Max, the bigger sibling of Nest Hub that also features a camera.

 - The best looking Smart Display